-On August 7, 2007, EPA conducted an inspection of AMWTP at INL in Idaho Falls, Idaho.
-During the inspection, EPA will verify that AMWTP has adequately implemented corrective actions to address the packaging and disposal of the uncertified TRU waste drum that recently took place.
-Soon after AMWTP noticed the error, AMWTP/DOE-CBFO voluntarily suspended all future shipments of TRU waste to WIPP for disposal.
+On August 7, 2007, the EPA conducted an inspection of AMWTP at INL in Idaho Falls, Idaho.
+During the inspection, the Agency will verify that AMWTP has adequately implemented corrective actions to address the packaging and disposal of the uncertified TRU waste drum that recently took place.
+Soon after AMWTP noticed the error, AMWTP/DOE-CBFO voluntarily suspended all future shipments of TRU waste to the WIPP for disposal.
 AMWTP developed corrective actions which CBFO approved and evaluated for implementation at AMWTP.
-EPA, under authority from 40 CFR 194.24(c)(4), will verify adequacy of the corrective actions implemented at AMWTP before concurring with CBFO's decision to allow the site to resume shipment of TRU waste to WIPP for disposal.
-EPA will provide the inspection results after completing the August 7, 2007, inspection.
+The EPA, under authority from 40 CFR 194.24(c)(4), will verify adequacy of the corrective actions implemented at AMWTP before concurring with the CBFO's decision to allow the site to resume shipment of TRU waste to the WIPP for disposal.
+The EPA will provide the inspection results after completing the August 7, 2007, inspection.

 U.S. DOE Documents -- Karst Report (John C. Lorenz) and Magenta Transmissivity Fact Sheet

 The EPA has recently received two documents from the U.S. Department of Energy (DOE).
 The first is a report by John C. Lorenz of Sandia National Laboratories (SNL) that addresses the issue of Karst at the WIPP site.
 The second outlines DOE's investigations into Magenta Transmissivity.
 In response to stakeholder interest, we are posting them here for viewing/downloading purposes in Adobe .pdf format.

 - Assessment for the Potential of Karst in the Rustler Formation at the WIPP Site -- John C. Lorenz (127 pp, 7,290K)